Your Privacy Is Important To Us

 We permit only authorized staff members to have access to your information.
-This access enables our staff to assist you in completing transactions, offering additional financial services and resolving any issues that might arise.
+This access enables our staff to assist you in completing transactions and resolving any issues that might arise.
 We have policies and procedures in place and have educated our staff members on the importance of confidentiality and client privacy.
 Any staff member who willfully or knowingly violates these policies is subject to disciplinary action, including the possibility of termination.

 How and Why Information Is Collected and Shared